DS4A-TEAM25/ds4a-saber-pro-app/README.md

 # SABER PRO Exploratory Dashboard Repo
-This is the code to deploy an interactive Python Dash app created for 2020 Colombia Data Science for All DS4A.
+This is the code to deploy an interactive Python Dash app created for 2020 Colombia Data Science for All -DS4A- program.
 You can see the live app [here](https://ds4a-saber-pro.herokuapp.com/).

 ## Introduction